Day 01: Arrival day in Kathmandu (1,300m/4,264ft)

 We visit temple in the morning and continuing our journey descending to the Kaligandaki river valley floor, with a brief stop at Ekle Bhatti meaning a lonely teahouse, from here onwards the valley gets very windy path, the walk follows the gentle trail for another two hours till the large town of Jomsom a town and a headquarter of the Mustang region with a small airstrip just above the Kaligandaki River.
 After lunch explore the surrounding area and overnight at the hotel.

-You will fly back to Kathmandu mostly in the morning.
+After breakfast at your hotel, take a drive (arranged by our trek leader/guide) through Kali Gandaki river to Pokhara by bumpy road with the spectacular scenery of Mt.
+Tukukuche, Mt.
+Dhaulagiri, Mt.
+Nilgiri as crossing several different small villages.
 You will be dropped at your hotel and rest of the time explore the lakeside area or simply relax and overnight at Hotel.

 Day 13: Drive from Pokhara to Kathmandu (1,300m/4,264 ft), 7-8 hrs drive

 The morning we'll drive back through the scenic countryside and en route will stop for breakfast and lunch.
 It takes 7 hours back to Kathmandu.
 On arrival at Kathmandu, your guide will transfer to the hotel and rest of the day relax or explore the surrounding areas and overnight at hotel.